mythemebox/ionic-uber-clone/fcf-setup.md

 It might asks your few questions, please answer as followed

 - Choose your firebase project
+- Language: JavaScript
+- EsLint: No
-- Language: JavaScript & EsLint: No, Npm install: Yes
+- Npm install: Yes

 Once it's created functions/index.js & functions/package.json then follow these steps